danielabar/meblog/src/markdown/learning-from-screencasts.md

 ## Make it a Habit

 One problem that can occur when the videos can be watched at any time, is that after an initial bout of enthusiasm, learning drops off.
 Somehow there's never enough time in the day to get around to sitting down with the videos and writing your notes.
-Or you wait to feel inspired/energized but by the time it occurs to you to do some learning, its late and you're tired.
+Or you wait to feel inspired but by the time it occurs to you to do some learning, its late and you're tired.

 The solution to this is to make learning a *habit*.
 A habit is a routine or practice performed regularly; an automatic response to a specific situation.
 Here are a few techniques for cultivating the habit of learning.

 ### Small amounts regularly

 It can be overwhelming to find an hour or more in a typical day to fit in learning.
 Instead, start with a very small amount, even 5 - 10 minutes, and commit to this several days a week.
-For example, Tuesday, Wednesday, and Thursday of each week, after dinner, you'll sit down for just 10 minutes with your code editor and the video player to listen and take notes.
+For example, Tuesday, Wednesday, and Thursday of each week, after dinner, you'll sit down for just 10 minutes with your code editor and the video course to listen and take notes.
 That's just an example, pick whichever days and times work for you, as long as its regularly occurring.

 You might be thinking what difference could 10 minutes possibly make?
 The key here is making the learning activity happen regularly.
 Those small increments will add up surprisingly quickly.
 For example, 10 minutes a day, 3 times per week is a half hour.
 In a year (let's say approximately 50 weeks, accounting for some vacation), that's 25 hours.
 Furthermore, with enough repetition, you may find that 10 minute session stretch out to 20 minutes of even a half hour, especially if you're enjoying what you're learning.
 That would get you to 75 hours per year!
 Imagine how much learning you can cover in that time.